Northwestern-CECSE/AppDevWithSwiftLibrary/README.md

 (https://www.notion.so/Generating-a-Pie-Chart-c12e5663c96441eaaadeaf81829e9c5b)

 ### Saving and retrieving data to the cloud
 Normally you would need a developer license to access Apple's CloudKit framework.
 To avoid this complexity we have built a simple mechanism for saving and retrieving data to and from the cloud.
 It does not require any special credentials from the developer or user.
-Note that this mechanism is not super secure so you should use this *only* for educational purposes in your class.<br>
+Note that this mechanism is not super secure so you should use this *only* for educational purposes in your class.<br><br>
 (https://www.notion.so/Saving-and-Retrieving-Data-to-the-Cloud-308deff2d91947d99d38b969ba2f3381)